JasonSorria/JasonSorria.github.io/_posts/2019-12-23-connect-Ethernet.md

 ---
 layout: post
-title: Uesing pppoe to connect network
+title: Using pppoe to connect network
 date: 2019-12-22
 tags: linux
 ---

-### Introduces
+### Introduction

 When you first to install linux you may face a very tricky problem that you find your system can not connect Ethernet even if you have plugged in cable.
 Fortunately, you still connect Internet using WIFI.
 When i first install i3wm desktop application, i face many tricky problems one of them is this.